-- A. ESC care assessments will be documented in the flowsheet section of Epic (see Epic flowsheet example in Appendix B at the end of this guideline). - B. Assessments will be initiated within 4-6 hours of birth, and should be performed every 3-4 hours at the same time as other routine care such as feedings and vital signs. - C. Add problem for intrauterine drug exposure or neonatal abstinence into daily progress note.
-Document scores using the dot phrase .ESC which will pull in the last 5 ESC scores. - D. Assessments will continue for 4-7 days for infants exposed to opioids. - E. If the infant requires pharmacologic treatment, ESC assessments will continue for 48 hrs after the discontinuation of opioid replacement therapy.
+- A. ESC care assessments will be documented in the flowsheet section of Epic (see ESC Epic Documentation) (include hyperlink) - B. Assessments will be initiated within 4-6 hours of birth, and should be performed every 3-4 hours at the same time as other routine care such as feedings and vital signs. - C. Add problem for intrauterine drug exposure or neonatal opioid withdrawal syndrome into daily progress note.
+Document scores using the dot phrase .ESC which will pull in the last 5 ESC scores. - D. Assessments will continue for a minimum of 72 hours for infants exposed to opioids. - E. If the infant requires pharmacologic treatment, ESC assessments will continue for 48 hrs after the discontinuation of opioid replacement therapy.